-In response to a request from German’s mother, homeowners across central Indiana have installed orange light bulbs on their front porches, both to honor the slain girls and to indicate that their murderer remains at large.
+In response to a request from German’s mother, homeowners across central Indiana have installed orange light bulbs on their front porches, both to honour the slain girls and to indicate that the murderer remains at large.

 People with information can call the Delphi Homicide Investigation Tip Line — 844-459-5786 — or send an email or post information on a Facebook page was established by the Sheriff’s Office at firstname.lastname@example.org.

 The State Police also have set up a page on the state government website — http://www.in.gov/isp/delphi.htm — that provides information about the case, including contact information for tips, a public service announcement from the State Police and a link to the “Down the Hill” recording.